-Now is the time the cloud needs to work.
-To thrive in an era of multi-cloud architecture, driven by digital transformation, Enterprise IT must evolve from ITIL-based gatekeeping to enabling shared self-service processes for DevOps excellence.
+To thrive in an era of multi-cloud architecture, driven by digital transformation, enterprise IT must evolve from ITIL-based gatekeeping to enabling shared self-service processes for DevOps excellence.

-For most enterprises, digital transformation efforts mean delivering new business and customer value more quickly, and at a very large scale.
-The implication for Enterprise IT then is a shift from cost optimization to speed optimization.
-The cloud is an inevitable part of this shift as it presents the opportunity to rapidly deploy on-demand services with limitless scale.
+For most enterprises, digital transformation means delivering new business and customer value more quickly, and at a very large scale.
+The implication for enterprise IT is a shift from cost optimization to speed optimization.
+The cloud is an inevitable part of this shift, as it presents the opportunity to rapidly deploy on-demand services with limitless scale.

-To unlock the fastest path to value of the cloud, enterprises must consider how to industrialize the application delivery process across each layer of the cloud: embracing the cloud operating model, and tuning people, process, and tools to it.
+To unlock the fastest path to value in the cloud, however, enterprises must learn how to industrialize the application delivery process.
+In practical terms, that means embracing a cloud operating model across each layer of the stack, and implementing corresponding changes to people, process, and tools.

-In this white paper, we look at the implications of the cloud operating model, and present solutions for IT teams to adopt this model across infrastructure, security, networking, and application delivery.
+This white paper examines the four principles of a cloud operating model, and presents solutions to help IT teams adopt this model across infrastructure, security, networking, and application delivery.